giovact/FixedPointSolver/README.md

 #### General description
 It's a basic library to solve systems of self-consistent equations, the usual problem in computing equilibrium phase diagrams for Mean-Field theories in the thermodynamic limit.
 In statistical physics, the equilibrium behavior of a system in the thermodynamic limit is determined by an extremization condition (through a saddle-point integration) of a free energy function depending on a finite set of order parameters.
 Thermodynamics is determined by (local) minima of this object.
-Typical situation in spin-glass theories there are integrals involved, reminiscent of the quenched noise.
+The typical situation in spin-glass theories involves the solution of coupled integral equations, where the integration variables are reminiscent of the quenched noise.

+### Why?
-In the end it's just a library to try to help make things easier and faster for a small community of people.
+In the end it's just a simple library to try to help make things easier and faster for a small community of people.

-- Is it easy to customize?
-YES

 ### Features
 1. modular structure: a new model and its self-consistent equations can be added as a single julia file in the folder `src/models/` and all the built-in functions can be used